 Not tolerated sites include those where a planning enforcement notice has been served, or where an injunction has been sought against the encampment.

-The total number of Traveller caravans in England has increased steadily over recent years.
+The total number of traveller caravans in England has increased steadily.
 There were more than 22,600 in July, an increase of more than 5,000 over a decade.

-A minority of Traveller caravans, slightly more than 3,000, were on unauthorised sites.
+A minority of traveller caravans were on unauthorised sites.

-“Not only do close to 80% of Gypsies and Travellers live in bricks and mortar accommodation, but of those unauthorised caravans counted at the last caravan count, more than two thirds were on Gypsy or Traveller-owned land.”
+“Not only do close to 80 per cent of gypsies and travellers live in bricks and mortar accommodation, but of those unauthorised caravans counted at the last caravan count, more than two thirds were on gypsy or traveller-owned land.”

-All of the 195 authorised caravan sites in Rugby were on sites for which permanent planning permission had been granted.
+All 195 authorised caravan sites in Rugby were on sites for which permanent planning permission had been granted.
 Some sites are awarded temporary planning permission.